 Trigger finger affects the flexor tendons in the palm of your hand.
 They're responsible for making your fingers and thumbs open and close.

 Flexor tendons are tough, string-like structures that attach bones in finger joints at one end and forearm muscles at the other.
-They're enclosed in a fluid-filled sheath which help the tendons to glide smoothly.
-These sheaths are attached to the inside of finger and thumb joints with small loops or pullies.
+They're enclosed in a fluid-filled sheath that helps the tendons to glide smoothly.
+These sheaths are attached to the inside of the finger and thumb joints with small loops or pullies.

 When the muscle contracts it pulls the tendon and the joint moves.